-Rabbi Steven Bayar, rabbi emeritus of Congregation B’nai Israel in Millburn, will lead a thought-provoking three-part Our Jewish World series in April, via Zoom, titled “The Pandemic and Politics: How are we changed?
+Rabbi Steven Bayar, rabbi emeritus of Congregation B’nai Israel in Millburn, led a thought-provoking three-part Our Jewish World series in April, via Zoom, titled “The Pandemic and Politics: How are we changed?
 How are we the same?”
-The three presentations will be held on Thursdays, April 8, 15 and 22, all beginning at 12:30 p.m.
+The three presentations were held on Thursdays, April 8, 15 and 22, all beginning at 12:30 p.m.
 Our Jewish World is coordinated by Ilene Dorf Manahan and Melanie Levitan.

-The rabbi’s specific topics for each session will be:
+The rabbi’s specific topics for each session were:

 - April 8: “The Pandemic, the Politics and the Middle East/Israel”